 Dr Ellie Pridgeon, BA, MA, PhD, Arch Dip, FSA, Director, Consultant Archivist Ltd

 As an archives consultant, Ellie works with a range of heritage organisations, including museums, universities, charities and community archives.
-She is also copyright consultant for Naomi Korn Associates.
+She was also copyright consultant for Naomi Korn Associates.